2KurvaGaming/Network-V9-exam/notes/Network Topology.md

 🕸️<img width="834" height="535" alt="Screenshot 2025-08-15 163230" src="https://github.com/user-attachments/assets/c5daf3ee-afe0-4bfd-9e5f-3512d6f36833" />

 ---
-## 💡 Mind Blown Moment:

-👉 A network can be physically a star (wired to a switch), but ***🧠logically a star ⭐ too*** — because the switch sends data directly to the target!

-👉 But if it’s using a hub, it’s ***physically a star ⭐***, but ***🧠logically a bus 🚌 too*** — because data goes to everyone! 🤯✨

-## ✅ Why Logical Topology Matters:

-🚦 Determines how data flows and avoids collisions

-🛠️ Affects performance, speed, and efficiency

-🎯 Helps you pick the right tech (switch vs. hub, Zigbee vs. Wi-Fi, etc.)

-📜 Key for certs like CompTIA Network+ and CCNA!

-### 💡 Quick Recap:

-Logical Topology	Key Feature	Best For

-Bus 🚌	One-at-a-time broadcast	Simple, older networks

-Ring 🔁	Token-passing, no collisions	Controlled environments

-Star/Mesh (modern)	Direct or dynamic paths

-💡  For example, given the different physical network topologies described previously,
-  - If in each case the nodes can send messages to one another, the logical topology is the same.
-  - The different physical implementations—directly connected via a cable versus connected to the same switch—achieve the same logical layout.

 ### 👌 In the simplest type of topology, a single link is established between two nodes.
-💥- This is called a point-to-point link.
+- This is called a point-to-point link. :
-    - 🤝 Because only two devices share the connection, they are guaranteed a level of bandwidth.
+  - Because only two devices share the connection, they are guaranteed a level of bandwidth. 🛰️

 ---
 ## 🔶 Physical point to point topologies using different media types for half-duplex and duplex communications.